 - In Strickler v.
 Greene (1999), he argued on behalf of a death row inmate pro bono in a challenge to his conviction and sentence.

-Mr. Estrada was also part of the team that successfully presented then-Governor Bush's position to the Supreme Court in Bush v.
+Mr. Estrada was also part of the team that successfully presented then Governor Bush's position to the Supreme Court in Bush v.
 Gore (2000).
 Other cases that Mr. Estrada handled in the Supreme Court include Granholm v.
-Heald, 544 U.S. 460 (2005) (dormant Commerce Clause and Twenty-First Amendment), Vermont Agency of Natural Resources v.
+Heald (2005) (dormant Commerce Clause and Twenty-First Amendment), Vermont Agency of Natural Resources v.
 United States ex rel.
 Stevens (2000) (False Claims Act, Article III standing and Eleventh Amendment immunity), Old Chief v.
 United States (1997) (rules of evidence), United States v.
 Mezzanatto (1995) (evidence and plea bargaining), United States v.
-Robertson (1995) (constitutional limits on Congress’ Commerce Clause powers), Citizens Bank of Md. v.
+Robertson (1995) (constitutional limits on Congress's Commerce Clause powers), Citizens Bank of Maryland v.
 Strumpf (1995) (bankruptcy law), and NOW, Inc. v.
 Scheidler (1994) (RICO).